adway/2018-site/_posts/projects/2018-03-12-The-Demographic-Divide-in-the-Advaned-Placement-Curriculum.markdown

 ---
 layout: item
-title:  "The Demographic divide in the Advanced Placement Curriculum"
+title:  "The Demographic Divide in the Advanced Placement Curriculum"
 date:   2018-03-14 17:08:35 -0400
 categories: projects
 ---